andrew/ultimate-awesome/README.md

 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.
 - [awesome-javascript-audio](https://github.com/sc0ttj/awesome-javascript-audio) - JavaScript tools, libraries and components for creating/managing audio, sounds and music.
 - [beamtoolbox](https://github.com/szTheory/beamtoolbox) - Curated BEAM language libraries by category.
+- [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome-emergent-languages](https://github.com/vermashresth/awesome-emergent-languages) - Paper Reading in Neural Emergent Communication Literature.
 - [awesome-co-saliency-detection](https://github.com/visionxiang/awesome-co-saliency-detection) - A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.
 - [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.